 Lightkurve is actively developed on its GitHub repository.

-If you would like to contribute a patch for a bugfix, please go ahead and open a pull request.
+If you would like to propose a change or bug fix to Lightkurve, please go ahead and open a pull request

 We welcome suggestions for enhancements or new features to Lightkurve via GitHub.